 #7 TIMELESS DESIGN – Chinese Shoppers Look for Elegance Over Time

-The design is a very important factor for the Chinese while they purchase a product.
+Design is a very important factor for the Chinese when they purchase a product.
 In China, 50% of people wear a watch to bring out their personal taste and image.
 What if the design they chose is out-of-date tomorrow?
 They want to differentiate but in the meantime, they want to showcase their social status and identity.

 For any watch brand that wants to perform in China, the branding will be as important as the design.
 You need to prove to your Chinese consumers you share a timeless piece.
 They need to find your brand reliable and trust your design.
 For instance, the branding on WeWood was following this strategy.
 Any Chinese consumer could have thought a wood watch would lose its success over time.
 You need to build your brand image among your target consumer as a timeless and eternal luxury piece.